ryankurte/embedded-hal-compat/README.md

 #### Is this cursed?!

-At least a little bit, because traits have the same method names you might end up with some cursed errors...
+At least a little bit, because traits have the same method names you might end up with some cursed errors, and we have to pave over some differences around errors and error kinds...

 #### What kind of errors?

-Because you'll have symbols with the same name you'll end up with errors like:
+Because you're likely to have symbols with the same name you'll end up with errors like:

 ```
 error[E0599]: no method named `delay_ms` found for mutable reference `&mut Compat<atsamd_hal::delay::Delay>` in the current scope